You can attend the Living Well Programme before or after rehab as it is focussed on abstinence and promotion of self esteem

 - reclaim responsibility for your life

-The Tuesday morning groups are led by Mandy Saligari and in the afternoon Louise Perry focuses on the 12-step fellowship, answering any questions, providing inspiring introductions and clarify any concerns.
-Wednesdays are facilitated by Mu’Dita Farrell, and Aftercare’s Louise Perry co-facilitates on both days enabling seamless transition to Aftercare, a popular, longer term evening support group.
+The Tuesday morning groups are led by Mandy Saligari and in the afternoon Aftercare’s Louise Perry focuses on the 12-step fellowship, answering any questions, providing inspiring introductions and clarifying any concerns.
+This also enables a seamless transition to Aftercare, a popular, longer term evening support group.
+Wednesdays are facilitated by Mu’Dita Farrell, with a focus on a more intimate process.

 Cost: Tuesday £350pd; Wednesday £250pd